Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 Both staircases on the south wall climb to area K25.
 The massive stairs lead down to area K8.
 Anyone who crosses in front of the alcoves along the south wall activates the suits of armor.

 Both suits of armor are mechanical traps, each one activated by a pressure plate hidden in the floor in front of its alcove.
-A character who searches for traps in one of these locations notices both pressure plates with a successful DC 15 Wisdom (Perception) check.
+A character who searches for traps in one of these locations notices both pressure plates with a successful DC 15 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.

 When 40 or more pounds of weight are placed on a pressure plate, the suit of armor nearest to that plate springs forward, flailing its arms and wielding its mace.
 Any creature standing on a pressure plate when its trap triggers must succeed on a DC 14 Dexterity saving throw or take `dice: 2d6|avg` (`2d6`) bludgeoning damage from the flailing armor.
 After leaping out and attacking, the armor retracts.
 The pressure plate resets after 1 minute, after which its armor trap can be triggered again.